dwdkls/pizzamvc/README.md

 }
 ```

 Then you have to define models for views: grid, create, edit and details.
-These types defines what users will see on interface.
+These types defines what users will see in web browser.
 Obviously, models for create and edit operations will probably have some validation attributes.
 **Very important thing** - you have to keep same names and types for properties in persistence model and view model if you want them to be automatically maped.
 You also shouldn't use reserved names like 'Id', 'Version'.
 But nested properties are handled, so if you have `Order` type with property of type `Customer` with has `string Name` property, you can define it in viewmodel as `string CustomerName` and this property will be handled by framework.

 ```C#